decentraland/adr/content/ADR-206-backpack-v2-back-end-dependencies.md

 #### Example:
 ##### Get random wearables of a specific user
 ```
-/lambdas/users/:userId/random-wearables
+/<lambdasEndPoint>/:userAddress/random-wearables
 ```

 ### Outfits
 ![image](https://user-images.githubusercontent.com/64659061/229866578-4a39e202-03d8-407c-907b-aaf5509f21eb.png)

-The outfit information should be stored in the catalyst because we need to support multi-platform.

-~~On the other hand, we should avoid storing it in profiles since it is information that only each individual user needs and does not need to be shared with other users.
-Adding it to the profiles would add an additional data transfer for each request unnecessarily.~~

-**Update:** The outfit information will be stored in the user profile.
+The outfit information needs to be multi-platform support so it will be stored in the user profile.

 Regarding to the outfit image previews, they can be generated in the client when saving the outfit.
-There is no need to store the images in the catalysts.
+There is no need to store the images in the back-end.

 We may encounter the need of checking that the wearables in the outfit are valid for the current user.
 (What happens if the user does not have the wearable anymore?)